 Let’s see how to remove this Open With entry.

-The strange “Microsoft WinRT Storage API” entry is caused by a corrupted Paint 3D installation.
-If the Paint 3D folder or some of its files are missing (but the registry entry remains), it shows up with a generic/placeholder name, such as “Twin UI” or “Microsoft WinRT Storage API” (the resource string comes from
+The strange “Microsoft WinRT Storage API” entry is caused by a corrupted app package.
+If the corrupted app or some of its files are missing (but the registry entry remains), it shows up with a generic/placeholder name, such as “Twin UI” or “Microsoft WinRT Storage API” (the resource string comes from

 Windows.Storage.dll) in the Open With dialog, Default Apps, or Start menu.